IsmaelKP2/sfx-tf-demo/LAB_instructions_content_pack.md

 (refer to README.md for details of the configuration)

-### Download the files via the link provided by the instructor and install it locally
+### Download the files via the link provided by the instructor or from downloading the apps from splunkbase.com and install it locally

-on MAC in ~Downloads <br />
+place the file on MAC in ~Downloads <br />
 on Windows in ...

 ### Deploy the instance